scottslowe/learning-tools/etcd-2.0/README.md

 * **etcd.conf**: This is an Upstart script (written for Ubuntu) to start etcd.
 No modifications to this file should be necessary.
 This file is installed by the provisioning script called in `Vagrantfile`.

-* **etcd-01.override, etcd-02.override, etcd-03.override**: These are machine-specific Upstart override files for each node in the etcd cluster.
-The appropriate node-specific file is installed as `etcd.override` in the `/etc/init` directory on each node by the provisioning script called in `Vagrantfile`.
-If you make any changes to hostnames or IP addresses in `servers.yml`, these files must also be modified so that the hostnames and IP addresses match.
+* **etcd.defaults.erb**: A template used by Vagrant to create machine-specific service defaults files for each node in the etcd cluster.
+The appropriate node-specific file is installed as `etcd` in the `/etc/default` directory on each node by the provisioning script called in `Vagrantfile`.

 * **provision.sh**: This provisioning script is called by the shell provisioner in `Vagrantfile`.
 It downloads the etcd 2.0.9 release from GitHub, expands it, creates necessary directories, and places files in the appropriate locations.
+Finally it starts etcd ( or restarts it if already running ).

 * **README.md**: This file you're currently reading.